ccxt/ccxt/CONTRIBUTING.md

 #### Adding Numbers And Concatenating Strings

 In JS the arithmetic addition `+` operator handles both strings and numbers.
 So, it can concatenate strings with `+` and can sum up numbers with `+` as well.
 The same is true with Python.
 With PHP this is different, so it has different operators for string concatenation (the "dot" operator `.`) and for arithmetic addition (the "plus" operator `+`).
-Once again, because the transpiler does no code introspection it cannot tell if you're adding up variables or strings in JS.
+Once again, because the transpiler does no code introspection it cannot tell if you're adding up numbers or strings in JS.
 This works fine until you want to transpile this to other languages, be it PHP or whatever other language it is.
 In order to help the transpiler we have to use `this.sum` for arithmetic additions.

 The rule of thumb is: **`+` is for string concatenation only (!)** and **`this.sum (a, b, c, ...)` is for arithmetic additions**.